gorghoa/ScenarioStateBehatExtension/README.md

             And bonobo gives this banana to "gorilla"
 ```

-See the “**this** banana”?
-What we want during the second step execution is a reference to the exact banana the bonobo initially took.
+See the "**this** banana"?
+What we want during the second step execution is a reference to the exact banana the bonobo
+initially took.
 This behat extension will help us to propagate the banana refence amongst steps.

 ### Provide state fragment

-To share a piece of state with all other scenario's steps, your contexts need to implement the `Gorghoa\ScenarioStateBehatExtension\Context\ScenarioStateAwareContext` interface.
+To share a piece of state with all other scenario's steps, your contexts need to implement the
+`Gorghoa\ScenarioStateBehatExtension\Context\ScenarioStateAwareContext` interface.

-This interface declare one method to implement: `public function setScenarioState(ScenarioStateInterface $scenarioState)`.
+This interface declare one method to implement: `public function setScenarioState(ScenarioStateInterface $scenarioState)`
+which can be imported using `ScenarioStateAwareTrait`.
 This ScenarioState is responsible for storing your state.

 ```php
 use Gorghoa\ScenarioStateBehatExtension\Context\ScenarioStateAwareContext;